barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 ![Letter D](../assets/images/angel-part3/arthur-mazi-6148mnVnY-s-unsplash.jpg)
 > Photo by Arthur Mazi on Unsplash

-2 aspects here, completely orthogonal
+2 aspects here somewhat related

-## Delivery
+## Distribution

-The How of the business
+the Where of the business
+i.e. where does the business "meet" its customers

 online
 keyword bidding